SalatielSauer/SauerWebUI/README.md

 	```

 </details>

+- ### `radaroverlay <0/1>`
+	Display a copy of the minimap icons centered on the screen, that way you don’t need to look at the corner.
+	The appearance can be adjusted with `radaroverlaysize` and `radaroverlayopacity`.

 - ### `Cutscene Playback`
 	SauerWUI has an experimental recording system that resembles demos, but with more freedom of control over the camera and actors.